pranav-ap/blog/content/posts/graphql.md

 ### Subscription Type

 Subscriptions allow a server to send data to its clients when a specific event happens.
-The server maintains steady connections with its subscribed clients.

 The client initiates a long-lived connection to the server by sending a subscription request that specifies which event it is interested in.

-Every time this event happens, the server uses the connection to push the event data to the subscribed clients.
+The server maintains connections with each of its subscribed clients.
+Every time this event occurs, the server pushes the relevant data to the subscribed clients.

 ```graphql
 type Subscription {